5.6 Types of Separation

 If an employee is unable to work due to illness or injury, the employee may be entitled to New York State disability for up to 26 weeks or Workers’ Compensation for a period to be determined by the Workers’ Compensation Board.
 After six months, a covered employee may be entitled to long-term disability benefits.

 When an employee is disabled, the employee’s job is normally kept open for six months.
 If after six months the employee is unable to return, the employee may request a three-month unpaid leave of absence and retain rights to the job.
 The period of time from the first day of absence until the end of the leave may not exceed nine months, and the leave is granted only if it is likely that the employee will be able to return at the end of the leave.
-After six months of absence, in a 12-month period (nine months if granted the three month leave of absence) the individual is separated from employment.
+After six months of absence, in a 12-month period (nine months if granted the three month leave of absence) the individual is separated from employment, unless it is determined that an additional leave of absence would be considered a reasonable accommodation under federal or state disability discrimination laws.

 5.6.3.2 Death of an Employee